Italian Mushroom Cultivation for over 50 years

 Funghidea

-We believe in the faces and hands that represent it, support and raise, a finish line after the finish line.
+We believe in the faces and hands that represent, support, and elevate us, milestone after milestone.

-We believe in quality , an expression not only of productive efficiency , but of knowledge, experience and sharing.
-We believe in a and healthy product , without compromise .
+We believe in quality, an expression of production efficiency as well as knowledge, experience, and sharing.
+We believe in a fresh and healthy product, without compromises.

 Our mushrooms

-The recipes that include mushrooms between the ingredients are really many.
-We like to experiment with every variety to identify aromas , play with flavors and test textures .
+There are countless recipes that include mushrooms as ingredients.
+We enjoy experimenting with each variety to identify aromas, play with flavors and test textures.

-Our workhorse?
-The Champignon mushroom, also excellent raw!
+Our flagship product?
+The Champignon mushroom, which is great even raw!

-The soil and the atmosphere govern all the productions of nature, from man to mushrooms.
+The soil and atmosphere govern all productions of nature, from man to mushroom.

 The cultivated mushroom